- About Us

 Here are some common mentoring classifications:

 Simply put, because you can make a difference in a child's life, as well as your own.
-Consider the many benefits that mentoring offers: Improving self-esteem, keeping young people in school, improving academic skills, leading young people to resources they might not find on their own, providing support, increasing youth's ability to seek and keep jobs, and enhancing parenting skills.
+Consider the many benefits that mentoring offers: enhancing academic success, improving workforce readiness, reducing juvenile crime, increasing self-esteem, revealing new opportunities and career paths for youth, and strengthening communities.

 Each mentoring program is different and you should check with the programs you’re interested in.
 For reference, in most community-based programs, mentors are asked to spend a minimum of four hours with their mentee each month for the duration of one year.
 In a school-based program, mentors and mentees meet on site for an hour each week during a school calendar year (typically nine months).